darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

         }
     }

-Then the handler should be associated to a trigger, like this:
+Then the handler should be associated to a trigger, and the trigger configured using code like:

     StaticEventBuilder triggerList = new StaticEventBuilder();
     triggerList.add(new JsonStoreChangesTrigger()